burstable-ai/burst/examples/mnist_fashion/README.md

 To run the command line examples, use

-    python3 train_LSTM.py
+    python3 trainLSTM_fMNIST.py

 or

-    python3 train_CNN.py
+    python3 trainCNN_fMNIST.py

 The default only trains for 2 epochs, which produces a poor (underfit) model, but is good for quick testing purposes, especially when you are running on a low-power CPU where each epoch can take minutes to run.

 You can experiment with running for more epochs by specifying `--nepochs` at the command line, e.g.,

-    python3 train_LSTM.py --nepochs 20
+    python3 trainLSTM_fMNIST.py --nepochs 20

-You can also open the `FashionMNIST_LSTM.ipynb` notebook or the `FashionMNIST_CNN.ipynb` notebook and run the model there.
+You can also open the `fMNIST_LSTM.ipynb` notebook or the `fMNIST_CNN.ipynb` notebook and run the model there.

 Note that the first time you run the command line tool or notebook, it will download the FashionMNIST dataset to your local drive.
 Subsequent runs will make use of the previously downloaded data.